bend

 A severe condition caused by excessively quick decompression, causing bubbles of nitrogen to form in the blood; sickness.

-One of the honourable ordinaries formed by two diagonal lines drawn from the chief to the base; it generally occupies a fifth part of the shield if uncharged, but if charged one third.
+One of the honourable ordinaries formed by two diagonal lines drawn from the chief to the sinister base; it generally occupies a fifth part of the shield if uncharged, but if charged one third.

 Turn; purpose; inclination; ends.